 Base notes: Tonka beans, ambered precious woods (what exactly is that?), vanilla

 Then it was time to hunt a sample, to see if I still like it.
 That was quite easy and I purchased a mini EdP on eBay.
 But while searching for a reliable source to purchase it I discovered that out of Rykiel's fragrances (that I find to be on the boring, Stella-y side), this one isn't sold in any brick and mortar store that I could find (Sephora and all the department stores under the sun).
 Most of the online discounters only sell the EdT, and some of them seem to be quite disturbing: having a very different list of notes than the official site (strawberry???) or offering a bottle of 3.4 oz EdP, something that isn't supposed to exist, again, according to the SR website.
 Eventually I managed to find a retailer or two and to also locate it in a couple of eBay stores.
 But, what's the big mystery?
 This fragrance is obviously still in production.
 Other products from the same house are widely available.
 Why is this one so hard to find?

 The answer might be in the scent.
 I received my little bottle and applied happily.
-It has some chypre in it, though not an oakmoss scent , but it's lovely and very feminine.
+It has the cheekbones of a chypre though not an oakmoss/patchouli scent.
+Something about the kick you get from the structure, I guess.
+It's lovely and very feminine, elaborate and rich.
 Everywhere you go, you'll hear how big scents have fallen out of grace, that the only way to sell well is to go fruity-floral (and with a scantily clad bleached blonde celeb, if possible).
 Apparently, it's a matter of demand, and elegant woody, cashmere like scents are not where big money is.
-But this is a sad fact that has been discussed in every fragrance blog worth its Serge Lutens.